-Admission of Homeless Students

-(Policy JFABD and Regulation JFABD-R)
+Admission of Homeless Students (Policy JFABD and Regulation JFABD-R)

-This policy is intended to direct compliance with Arizona State Laws and Arizona Administrative Code and the McKinney-Vento Homeless Education Assistance Improvements Act of 2001 and should be read as consistent with those documents.
+This policy is intended to direct compliance with Arizona State Laws and Arizona Administrative Code and the McKinney-Vento Homeless Education Assistance Improvements Act of 2001, as amended by the Every Student Succeeds Act (ESSA) of 2015, and should be read as consistent with those documents.
 The implementation of this policy shall assure that:

-- homeless students are not stigmatized or segregated on the basis of their status as homeless; - homeless students are immediately enrolled in school; - transportation is provided to and from the school of origin for the homeless student as applicable and found in the law and Policy JFAA.
+A. homeless students are not stigmatized or segregated on the basis of their status as homeless;

+- B. homeless students are immediately enrolled in their school of origin or school of residence; - C. transportation is provided to and from the school of origin for the homeless student as applicable and found in the law and Policy JFAA.